Lightened up with Greek yogurt, creamy, simple to make and delicious, these Mini Mint Chocolate Cheesecakes will always be a hit!

 Chocolate and mint are a match made in heaven.
 Dare I say that they are right next to my all time favorite of chocolate and peanut butter.

-I don't use artificial colors but you can if you'd like to make it more festive for the holidays or even St. Patrick's Day.
+If you'd like to make it more festive for the holidays or even St. Patrick's Day, you can use food coloring.
 I chose to go natural with some good old chocolate.
 I haven't used these natural green food coloring yet but I want to the next time.
 So fun!

 - Chocolate graham cookie crumbs - You can use whatever chocolate cookie crumbs you'd like, even oreos would be delicious.